Orlando City vs. New York City FC: Final Score 3-0 as Lions Drop First Match at Home

 In the sixth minute, Jonathan Spector found the speedy Carlos Rivas on a long ball over the defense that Rivas used to win a corner, but nothing came out of that.
 Rivas, who was active on the wings throughout the first half, whipped a cross to Larin, who was able to get his head on the ball but sent it nowhere near frame, out of play.
 The Lions weren’t able to produce anything from four corners in the first half.

-Things went from bad to worse in the 35th minute when Rodney Wallace connected to to find the back of the net, doubling the deficit.
+Things went from bad to worse in the 35th minute when Rodney Wallace connected to find the back of the net, doubling the deficit.
 Jack Harrison took on Donny Toia down the Lions’ left side just long enough for Ethan White to make an overlapping run.
-Harrison laid the ball off to White, who sent a low pass across the goal that found Wallace, who buried it home from a couple yards out.
+Harrison laid the ball off to White, who sent a low pass across the goal that found Wallace, who buried it from a couple yards out.

 Orlando had an opportunity to get back in the game in the 63rd minute when Scott Sutter was taken down in the penalty box off of a nice little give-and-go with Rivas.
 Larin stepped up to take the penalty — the Lions’ first of the season — and shanked it into the crossbar.
-An unlucky break for Orlando, which couldn’t find any breaks on the evening.
+It was an unlucky break for Orlando, which couldn’t find any breaks on the evening.

-The Lions did, though, look a little better in the second half in the sense that they actually put some decent chances up.
+The Lions did, though, look a little better in the second half, in the sense that they actually put some decent chances up.
 Luis Gil, seconds after coming into the game, put a shot on frame from the edge of the penalty area.
 It challenged Sean Johnson, who saved the first effort, then collected the rebound attempt that bounced off of Matias Perez Garcia and just out of his reach as he couldn’t beat Johnson to the ball.
 About three minutes later, Sutter found Rivas with a nice cross from the wing.
 Rivas, in the middle of the box, put forward a rare header that sailed wide of goal.

 NYCFC officially put the game out of reach in the 83rd when Villa added his second of the night.
 Villa ran forward with the ball before playing it off to Maxi Moralez on his left.
 Moralez quickly hit Villa forward with a ball over the defense, which went for the offside trap, leaving Villa all alone in front of Bendik, who couldn’t do much to stop what ended up as an open-net goal.